-North West Company (1779-1821) – Headquartered in Montreal, Canada, the organization was first established in 1779, but for the for the first four years, it was little more than a loose association of a few Montreal merchants.
-However, in 1783, in attempt to break the monopoly of the Hudson’s Bay Company, they “officially” organized, led by businessmen Benjamin Frobisher, his brother Joseph, and Simon McTavish, along with investor-partners — Robert Grant, Nicholas Montour, Patrick Small, William Holmes and George McBeath.
+For the first four years after the company was established, it was little more than a loose association of a few Montreal merchants.
+However, in 1783, in an attempt to break the monopoly of the Hudson’s Bay Company, they “officially” organized, led by businessmen Benjamin Frobisher, his brother Joseph, and Simon McTavish, along with investor-partners — Robert Grant, Nicholas Montour, Patrick Small, William Holmes, and George McBeath.

-Competing heavily with increasing success against the Hudson’s Bay Company, they merged with the Gregory, McLeod and Co. in 1787.
-Soon afterwards, Roderick Mackenzie and his cousin, Alexander Mackenzie joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.
+Competing heavily with increasing success against the Hudson’s Bay Company, they merged with the Gregory, McLeod, and Co. in 1787.
+Soon afterward, Roderick Mackenzie and his cousin, Alexander Mackenzie joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.

 The company originally confined operations to the Lake Superior region and the valleys of the Red, Assiniboine, and Saskatchewan Rivers but, later spread north and west to the shores of the Arctic and Pacific Oceans.
 In Oregon Country, they constructed posts in present-day Washington and Idaho.
 Their wilderness headquarters was first located at Grand Portage on Lake Superior, but after 1805, they headquartered at Fort William, located at the present-day city of Thunder Bay, Ontario, Canada.